-8.2.2 CAL New Bottle, Bag and Test Tube Testing
+8.2.2 NTN New Bottle, Bag and Test Tube Testing

 All new bottle and bag lots are tested without rinsing by filling them with the designated volume of water and letting them sit at least overnight at room temperature before analysis for the NTN analytes.
 Test tubes are filled with Type I water, and tested the same day.
 Ion Chromatography (IC) autosampler tubes are cleaned before use and not subject to this lot testing process.
 The IC method blanks will also serve as an assessment of potential contamination.
-The pH/conductivity tubes are not tested, but conductivity blanks are run every 10 samples in the same tubes and to indicate possible contamination.
+The pH/conductivity tubes are not tested, but QC samples are in the same tubes.

-8.2.3 CAL Lot Testing Criteria
+8.2.3 NTN/AMoN Lot Testing Criteria

-The lot testing criteria states, for each NTN analyte, that the mean of at least 10 samples per lot must be < NTN MDL_N and none of the supply blanks in the batch tested may exceed 3 times the NTN MDL_N.
-See Appendix D for MDL Tables.
+The lot testing criteria states, for each NTN analyte, that the mean of at least 10 samples per lot must be < NTN MDL ${\rm N}$ and none of the supply blanks in the batch tested may exceed 3 times the NTN MDL ${\rm N}$.
+See Appendix C for MDL Tables.
 If the criteria are met, then the new lot can be used.
-If the QC criteria are not met, then another set of 10 may be tested, or the entire lot may be rejected and returned to the manufacturer.
-If the second test fails, the lot must be rejected.
-For batches of filter or bag supplies greater than 1000, a minimum sample set of 20 QC checks are analyzed.
+If the QC criteria are not met, then another set of samples may be tested, or the entire lot may be rejected and returned to the manufacturer.
+If the second test fails, further testing can be tried but if an alternate cause is not found then the lot must be rejected.
+For batches of filter or bag supplies greater than 1000, a minimum sample set of 20 QC checks are analyzed prior to use unless there are serious supply chain shortages to consider.